oasis-tcs/odata-specs/odata-data-aggregation-ext/5 Vocabulary for Data Aggregation.md

 :::

 ::: example
-⚠ Example ##ex_nonstandardstart: The [example data](#ExampleData) can be used to define a restricted US sales hierarchy if only the US sales organization is designated as a start node.
+⚠ Example ##ex_nonstandardstart: The [example data](#ExampleData) can be used to define a restricted US sales hierarchy where only the US sales organization is designated as a start node.

 ```xml
 <Annotations Target="SalesModel.SalesOrganization">